repbin/repbin/doc/DESIGN.md

 Key generation and all cryptographic operations can be observed by calling the client with the `--KEYVERB` parameter.
 This will print the private and temporary keys to stderr.

+## Peering

+* For a successful peering of two servers **both** peers must have the public peering key and URL of the other one in their `peers.config` file.
+  One-way peerings are not possible.

+* The Repbin network doesn't have a predefined or necessary network architecture.
+The more peers a node has, the better.

+* Repbin nodes notify their peers after a while when they received new messages.
+Such a _notification run_ just informs the peers that the contacting node received new messages, but it doesn't send the message IDs or messages themselves.

+* In regular intervals each node performs a _fetch run_ where it requests a message ID list from all the peers it got notifications from.
+It compares the message IDs on the list with its own list of known IDs and then downloads unknown messages from the corresponding peer and adds them to its own database.

+* That is, the peering mechanism in Repbin is a _flooding algorithm_ which propagates new messages throughout the network.

+* Each node decides for itself how long it keeps new messages and in which intervals it performs the notification and fetch runs (based on configuration settings).